Gone are the days when accessing our parents’ bedroom was prohibited, let alone sleeping in their bed!

 • Take it a step at a time

 • Be consistent

-As a parent, you might feel the urge to spend the night next to your kid, even for a lifetime, due to the bond that ties you together, but, it is important to let them go at the right time for him or her to grow to be independent and confident to get things done without much or any help at all.
+As a parent, you might feel the urge to spend the night next to your kid, even for a lifetime, due to the bond that ties you together.
+Still, it is important to let them go at the right time for him or her to grow to be independent and confident in getting things done without much or any help at all.